 This is the one.
 La Posada is the premier campground and room rental location in Potrero Chico.
-The fenced in Potrero Chico resort 5 minutes walking from the crags features large camping grounds, 7 private rooms for rent, 2 houses for rent, an impressive pool, large bathrooms, communal kitchen, restaurant, and a small gear […]
+The fenced in Potrero Chico resort 5 minutes walking from the crags features large camping grounds, 7 private rooms for rent, 2 houses for rent, an impressive pool, large bathrooms, communal kitchen, restaurant, and a small gear shop. […]

 Huge delicious hamburgers that can easily feed two people.
 Served out of the kitchen of Christina’s house – makes for a great Hidalgo experience.
 Open on the weekend and very popular with the locals – allow them 30 minutes or more for larger groups.
 Calling ahead is not a bad idea, and be sure to […]